-As we stated in our 2020 goals, our priority is to bring our students fresh and up to date content and prepare new specializations suited for students who demand the highest education standard.
+As we stated in our 2020 goals, our priority is to bring our students fresh and up-to-date content and prepare new specializations suited for students who demand the highest education standard.
 That is why we prepared new courses in our Ethical Leadership specialization led by our lecturer Ena Fejzagic Livancic.
 We bring you an interview in which she shares her view on the importance of business ethics and ethical leadership.

-Ena Fejzagic Livancic: It might come as a surprise to some people, but the idea of ethical leadership is as old as business is.
-The earliest form of doing business, barter economy, was based on the principle of equal exchange, which is guided by a moral compass.
+Ena Fejzagic Livancic: It might come as a surprise to some people, but the idea of ethical leadership is as old as a business is.
+The earliest form of doing business, the barter economy, was based on the principle of equal exchange, which is guided by a moral compass.
 Ethics, as well as business, has, of course, changed and evolved throughout the centuries.
 Business ethics reflect the norms of each historical period.

 If we consider ethical leadership and business ethics as we know them today, the origins of that modern concept can be traced back to the protests against big business in the United States in the 1970s.
 Gradually, the subject became an academic field, and today, thanks to government legislation, it is now a standard to uphold.

 Ena Fejzagic Livancic: Company values, or core values, are the guiding principles that determine the priorities of a business.
-I would say that any organization that is serious enough about succeeding in the long-run must allow its values to navigate them.
-By implementing value-based decision making, an organization can maximize the total value of creation consistently, increase corporate transparency and, very importantly, attract the best talent.
+I would say that any organization that is serious enough about succeeding, in the long run, must allow its values to navigate them.
+By implementing value-based decision-making, an organization can maximize the total value of creation consistently, increase corporate transparency, and, very importantly, attract the best talent.

 The business environment has changed drastically with the generational shift in the workplace.
 In 2020, it is expected that millennials will make up more than 35% of the global workforce.
 Corporate values are extremely important to millennials, both in organizations they work for and the brands they buy from.
 Organizations that do not understand this are only hurting themselves.

-Finally, those organizations that do not take core values seriously, and use them as a bait to get a few more likeability points, get exposed today more than ever.
+Finally, those organizations that do not take core values seriously, and use them as bait to get a few more likeability points, get exposed today more than ever.
 Corporate scandals have never been easier to discover with the availability of modern media and communication technology.
 Organizations that use values just as a facade risk having major damage done to their corporate reputation, which can easily be something they never fully recover from.

 Ena Fejzagic Livancic: I would say the first step that an ethical leader must take is to define and align their own values.
-We all have a unique moral code that we live by, and it is important for the leader to examine their own guiding principles.
+We all have a unique moral code that we live by, and it is important for leader to examine their own guiding principles.